Skip to Content

 • Serve with a side of roasted brussels sprouts with grapes or simple bell pepper salad

-For other pork based dishes try these:
+For other delicious pork chops or pork based dishes try these:

 If you make these pork chops, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.